-Unfortunately though, this little bundle of fluff is far too serene and cheerful to be an effective guard dog, or even a watchdog.
+This little bundle of fluff is far too serene and cheerful to be an effective guard dog or even a watchdog.

 The Daisy Dog is as gentle as the name of the breed implies, and is almost always completely non-confrontational.

 What’s more, this breed was created expressly to be less vocal than many other small dogs breeds.

 It’s why Daisy Dogs are often so welcome in apartment blocks – their size and silence alike make them low fuss pets.

 Unfortunately, though, this same tendency to keep quiet means that your Daisy Dog won’t speak up in any way even if they find an intruder in your home, or witness something out of the ordinary.

 This dog is best seen as a friend and a companion – for your guard dog needs, it’s better to look elsewhere.

 Anyone looking for a trustee companion dog, a family dog, or only a lap dog that can be carried around and flaunted, will truly appreciate the Daisy Dog.

 This is a clever dog, which although may look delicate, is not at all fragile.

 Teaching the Daisy Dog various commands and training it will be a treat for both first-timers and experienced dog owners.